alifelham/alifelham.github.io/content/authors/admin/_index.md

   #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'alif DOT khan1 AT northsouth DOT edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Alif Elham Khan is a research assistant at the Electrical and Computer Engineering department of North South University.
-His research is broadly focused on Machine Learning, Computer Vision & NLP.
-He also enjoys designing and developing softwares.
+His research is broadly focused on Machine Learning, Computer Vision, NLP & Quantum Computing.
+He also enjoys designing and developing softwares for clients.
 {style="text-align: justify;"}